fishcus/KAP-manual/en/rest/query_api.en.md

 * cube - the Cube corresponding to query.
 * affectedRowCount -  the total number of rows related to this query.
 * isException - whether the query result is exceptional.
-* ExceptionMessage - turned corresponding exception information.
+* exceptionMessage - turned corresponding exception information.
 * totalScanCount - total counts.
 * totalScanBytes - total bytes.
 * hitExceptionCache - whether from the result cache which executes failed.
 * storageCacheUsed - whether from the result cache which executes successfully.
-* Duration - query consumed time.
+* duration - query consumed time.
-* Partial - whether query results are partial return depends on acceptPartial is true or false.
+* partial - whether query results are partial return depends on acceptPartial is true or false.
 * pushDown - whether enable the action of push down.

 #### Response Example